 Guide to Using a Credit Card Like a Debit Card

-When making a cashless payment at checkout, you might be prompted to select whether you want the purchase processed as a credit or debit card transaction.
+When checking out at a store, you might be prompted to select whether you want the purchase processed as a credit or debit card transaction.
 Some debit cards with a credit card network logo can be processed as a credit payment, but the reverse — processing a credit card as a debit transaction — isn’t possible.

 Still, it can make sense to use credit cards like a debit card.
 Understanding the difference between a credit card and debit card can help you to make strategic purchasing decisions with your credit card.